-Ten percent (10%) of the student's grade in PN 101, PN102, PN 103, PN 104, NUR 180 will be determined by the level of proficiency achieved on ATI proctored exams.
+Ten percent (10%) of the student's grade in NUR 151, 153, 160, 251, and 252 will be determined by the level of proficiency achieved on ATI proctored exams.
 Ninety percent (90%) of the student's grade in the above courses will be determined by the course final (25%) and classroom testing (65%).
+In NUR 253, twenty percent (20%) of the student's course grade will be determined by ATI proctored exams.
 Two practice tests will be made available prior to each proctored exam.
 Specific directions regarding practice tests, remediation, and proctored exams will occur in individual courses.